vukbgit/simplex/README.md

     * run _update-all.sh_ which:
         * cleans DI container and templates cache, beware of tmp folder path, (see _[Post-Installation Jobs](#Post-Installation-Jobs) > bash scripts settings_
         * updates Composer packages
-        * updates NPM packages through Yarn
+        * updates NPM packages through NPM or Yarn (automatically detects into _public/share_ package-lock.json or yarn.lock to decide which package manager to use)

 ## Simplex Logic overview ##